cs-ed/edtech-plan-afranco4/README.md

 ### Application

 Computer Science will be an introductory computer science course for 6 - 8th grade students.
-Mapped to CS standards, computer science will be covering topics such as problem solving, programming, user centered design, and data.
+Mapped to CS standards, computer science will be covering topics such as problem solving and programming.
 Daily lesson plans made up of inquiry-based activities, videos, assessments, and computing tools.
 The Problem Solving unit is a highly interactive and collaborative introduction to the field of computer science.
 Through a series of puzzles, challenges, and real world scenarios, students are introduced to a problem solving process and learn how computers input, output, store, and process information.

 ### Impacts